rehierl/node-tree-outliner/3-2-0-design-3.md

 Strictly associating a single node is equivalent to associating a whole subtree of nodes.
 The root of that subtree is the strictly associated node.

+Because of that, a section does not change, if a descendant of a strictly associated node is itself strictly associated.
+The strict association merely transforms the descendant's implicit relationship with that section into an explicit relationship.

 **CLARIFICATION**
-Node `n` must be strictly associated with section `s`, if `n` is in relationship with `s`, and if `n` does not already have a loose relationship with it (`n` would otherwise remain unrelated to section `s`).
+Node `n` must be strictly associated with section `s`, if `n` is intended to be in relationship with `s`, and if `n` is not already have a loosely related to it (`n` would otherwise remain unrelated to `s`).

+In the end, the algorithm's resulting structure of sections must reflect the relationship of any node with its sections by establishing connections between the tree's sections and all of its nodes.

 **DEFINITION**
-Node `n` is said to be a top-level node of a section, if `n` must be strictly associated with it.
+Node `n` will be referred to as a section's top-level node, if `n` must be strictly associated with it.

 **CLARIFICATION**
-Any section is defined by a sequence of nodes which only contains the top-level nodes of a section (in the order of the tree's node sequence).
-Any other node, which is related to that section, can be derived from such a sequence.
+Any section is defined by a sequence of nodes which only contains the section's top-level nodes (in the order of the tree's node sequence).
+Any other node, which is related to that section, can be derived from such a node sequence.

 **DEFINITION**
 The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's complete node sequence.
-The sequence of nodes, which contains all the top-level nodes of a section, will be referred to as the section's reduced node sequence.
+The sequence of nodes, which only contains all the top-level nodes of a section, will be referred to as the section's reduced, or as the section's characteristic node sequence.

 * A complete sequence is a sequence of strictly subsequent nodes.
 * A reduced sequence is not necessarily strictly subsequent.
-It can only be strictly subsequent, if all top-level nodes are leaf nodes.
-In that case, the reduced sequence is even identical to the section's complete sequence.
+* The reduced sequence can only be strictly subsequent, if all the top-level nodes are leaf nodes.
+In that case, the reduced sequence is even identical to the complete sequence.
-* However, the reduced sequence still is a sequence of subsequent nodes.
+* The reduced sequence will always be a sequence of subsequent nodes.
-* If a sequence is created by removing one or more nodes from a section's reduced sequence, then that sequence is insufficient to determine the section's complete sequence of nodes.
+* If a sequence is created by removing one or more nodes from a reduced sequence, then that sequence is insufficient to determine the section's complete sequence.
-* The reduced sequence represents the minimum sequence of nodes required in order to determine a section's complete sequence.
+* The reduced sequence represents the shortest sequence possible that still allows to determine the complete sequence.
-* A non-empty section has exactly one complete and exactly one reduced sequence of nodes.
+* A non-empty section has exactly one complete and exactly one reduced sequence.
+* The first node of a reduced sequence is identical to the section's first node.
+The last node of a reduced sequence is not necessarily identical to the section's last node.

 **TODO**
 a section's reduced sequence allows transformations -